pcubillos/pyratbay/docs/atm_tutorial.rst

 each layer.
 To produce a TEA model, the configuration file must contain the ``species`` key specifying the species to include in the atmosphere, the ``elements`` key specifying the elemental composition.
-An atmosphere config file must also set the ``atmfile`` key specifying the output atmospheric file name.

 The TEA run assumes a solar elemental composition from [Asplund2009]_;
 however, the user can scale the abundance of metals by setting the